SQream/sqream_docs/reference/sql/sql_functions/aggregate_functions/count.rst

-.. _abs:
+.. _count:

 **************************
-ABS
+COUNT
 **************************

-Returns the absolute (positive) value of a numeric expression
+Returns the count of numeric values, or only the distinct values.

 Syntax
 ==========